 Among all health interventions, breastmilk offers one of the greatest opportunities to prevent death in young children, according to research published by the World Health Organization and medical journals such as The Lancet.
 Human milk banks (HMBs) provide a lifesaving alternative for high-risk babies who lack access to their own mother’s milk.
-Yet until today, no universal standards for establishing and operating safe, quality-controlled and integrated HMBs existed.
+Yet until recently, no universal standards for establishing and operating safe, quality-controlled and integrated HMBs existed.

-Customisable for application across a range of geographies, the tools are free of charge and are intended to ensure quality, safety, efficacy and sustainability in HMBs.
+Customisable for application across a range of geographies, the tools are free of charge and intended to ensure quality, safety, efficacy and sustainability in HMBs.
 Their creators hope they will help to protect and promote breastfeeding and support the pivotal role HMBs play in increasing global access to breastmilk.